quality-clojure/qualityclj/README.md

 ### Webserver

-To the application web server from the `qualityclj.repl` namespace:
+To start the application web server from the `qualityclj.repl` namespace:

     qualityclj.repl=> (start-server)